 Each service provided by the Contractor shall have a 200 amp rating for traffic signal system, streetlight circuits, or combined services.

-Services shall be 200 amp pad mount (unless otherwise noted in the plans) and shall be equipped with one 60 amp single pole breaker for the signal and one 40 amp single pole breaker for the intersection streetlights.
+Services shall be 200 amp pad mount (unless otherwise noted in the plans) and shall be equipped with one 60 amp single pole breaker for the traffic signal and controller cabinet, one 40 amp single pole breaker for the intersection streetlights, and one 20 AMP 2-pole (120/240 VAC) for the CLV TELECOM cabinet.
 In addition, other breakers as may be shown in the service panel schedule in the plans will be required.

 The Contractor shall obtain all addresses for new services from the City of Las Vegas, Department of Planning and Development, 495 South Main Street, (702) 229-5408.